Tour Length

 5Is an African canoe/kayak safari safe?

-“Yes, canoe/kayak safaris are safe.
+“Yes, in our view, canoe/kayak safaris are safe.
 You will be accompanied by a professional guide, who has been trained to lead tours and deal with all situations that arise.
-The guide is supported by a team at the tour operator’s HQ, with whom he/she keeps in regular contact.
+The guide is supported by a team at the tour operator’s HQ, with whom they keep in regular contact.
 In African countries with major tourist industries, tourism is increasingly regulated, and guides are better trained.
 In South Africa, for example, adventure guides must take a course and pass an exam to gain their specialized certificate.
 There are heavy fines for individuals operating without a guiding badge.
 If you have doubts, ask to see your operator’s or guide’s credentials.
 Out on the water, canoe trips generally stick to calm waterways, unless you have specifically signed up for a package incorporating rapids.
 You should of course pay close attention during the safety briefing at the beginning.
 Before embarking on the likes of the Zambezi, your guide will advise you to secure your belongings in the waterproof bag inside your canoe.
 You’ll be instructed to drink lots of water and secure your sunglasses with a strap.
 You’ll learn how to behave around hippo, and not to dangle your arms and legs in the croc-inhabited water.
-It’s thrilling to encounter African wildlife in its natural environment, but with the correct precautions you will be totally safe.”
+It’s thrilling to encounter African wildlife in its natural environment, but with the correct precautions you should be totally safe.”

 6What should I consider when choosing this type of safari?

 “With such a range of canoe safaris available, it’s worth considering what you want to get out of the experience.
 It may be that you are a safari veteran, and your mission is to try water-based wildlife viewing.
 In this case you should consider a destination that is well known for kayak safaris, such as the Zambezi or Okavango Delta.
 If you simply wish to experience a canoe or mokoro trip as one element of a multifaceted African holiday, you can broaden your search.
 For example, a trip to Malawi or Tanzania could include canoeing alongside other wildlife-viewing, cultural and beach-based activities.
 When booking, check what’s included in your safari, and check what others are saying about the tour operator you have chosen by reading reviews about them.
-The best packages vary the canoeing with bush walks, and serve up fireside feasts accompanied by beer and wine.
+The best packages vary the canoeing with bushwalks, and serve up fireside feasts accompanied by beer and wine.
 For most tours, especially overnight adventures, you should expect to sign a contract and pay a deposit or the full price on booking.
-As with land-based safaris, there are participatory, semi-participatory and fully serviced trips, on which guests have to do different amounts of legwork around camp. ”
+As with land-based safaris, there are participatory, semi-participatory and fully serviced trips, on which guests have to do different amounts of legwork around camp.”

 7